CrsMthw/homelab/media-servarr/readme.md

 - Run it using ```docker compose up -d```
 - Go through the web-ui of all the apps and do all the settings and connections like connecting overseerr to radarr and sonarr, and connecting prowlarr to radarr, sonarr, lidarr, etc.
 - Go to Plex and/or Jellyfin web-ui and set up all your media folders.
 Like Movies = /media/movies.
-- Since autoscan and deleterr do not have a webui, they have to be configured using config files.
-Copy the config files for autoscan and deleterr (optional) and make changes to it as per your needs and save them.
+- Since autoscan does not have a webui, it has to be configured using config files.
+Copy the config files for autoscan and make changes to it as per your needs and save them.
 - Restart the entire stack by going into the directory with the compose.yml file and entering ```docker compose up -d --force-recreate```

 ## How to use